Standpoint theory

-The predominant culture in which all groups exist is not experienced in the same way by all persons or groups.
-The views of those who belong to groups with more social power are validated more than those in marginalized groups.
-Those in marginalized groups must learn to be bicultural, or to "pass" in the dominant culture to survive, even though that perspective is not their own.

 History

 First-wave standpoint theory

-Feminist philosophy popularized and developed standpoint theory in the 1970s and 1980s.
-The term was coined by Sandra Harding to categorize epistemologies that emphasize women's knowledge.
-In Harding’s 1986 book The Science Question in Feminism, she distinguishes the idea of a standpoint from the more generic idea of a perspective with the requirement of political engagement.
-Harding argues that the political engagement of feminists and their active focus on the lives of women allows them to have an epistemically privileged “standpoint.”
+First-wave standpoint theory emerged in the 1970s and 1980s, spearheaded by feminist philosophers like Sandra Harding.
+In Harding's 1986 book The Science Question in Feminism, she introduced the term "standpoint" to distinguish it from a generic perspective, emphasizing the requirement of political engagement.
+It aimed to challenge conventional notions of objectivity and neutrality in scientific inquiry by foregrounding the political engagement and lived experiences of marginalized groups, particularly women.
+Harding argues that the political engagement of feminists and their active focus on the lives of women allows them to have an epistemically privileged "standpoint".
 Harding also maintained that it is the marginalized groups that ultimately provide the clearest view on the true opportunities and obstacles faced in society.

-Feminist standpoint theory’s initial focus was in challenging the idea of scientific neutrality and objectivity from a presupposed generalized knower.
-Closely related to epistemology, early standpoint theorists explored how one’s gendered identity affected their epistemic resources and capacities, or their access to knowledge.
+Feminist standpoint theory's initial focus was in challenging the idea of scientific neutrality and objectivity from a presupposed generalized knower.
+This wave of standpoint theory underscored how gendered identities influence individuals' epistemic resources and capacities, impacting their access to knowledge.
+By centering the experiences of women, first-wave standpoint theorists sought to dismantle patriarchal structures in knowledge production and highlight the epistemic privilege inherent in marginalized perspectives.

 Some uses of standpoint theory have been based in Hegelian and Marxist theory, such as Hegel's study of the different standpoints of slaves and masters in 1807.
 Hegel, a German Idealist, claimed that the master-slave relationship is about people's belonging positions, and the groups affect how people receive knowledge and power.
 Hegel's influence can be seen in some later feminist studies.
 For example, Nancy Hartsock examined standpoint theory by using relations between men and women.
 She published "The Feminist Standpoint: Developing Ground for a Specifically Feminist Historical Materialism" in 1983.
-Hartsock used Hegel's master-slave dialectic and Marx's theory of class and capitalism as an inspiration to look into matters of sex and gender.
+Hartsock used Hegel's master–slave dialectic and Marx's theory of class and capitalism as an inspiration to look into matters of sex and gender.

 Second-wave standpoint theory

-Standpoint theory evolved to focus on the social positions such as gender, race, social class, culture, and economic status.
+Second-wave standpoint theory evolved to encompass a broader range of social positions, including, race, social class, culture, and economic status.
 Standpoint theory seeks to develop a particular feminist epistemology, that values the experiences of women and minorities as a source for knowledge.

-Prominent standpoint theorists include Dorothy Smith, Nancy Hartsock, Donna Haraway, Sandra Harding, Alison Wylie, Lynette Hunter and Patricia Hill Collins.
-Second-wave standpoint theorists and activists in the United States developed the related concept of intersectionality to examine oppressions caused by the interactions between social factors such as gender, race, sexuality, and culture.
+Prominent standpoint theorists such as Dorothy Smith, Nancy Hartsock, Donna Haraway, Sandra Harding, Alison Wylie, Lynette Hunter and Patricia Hill Collins expanded the theoretical framework, emphasizing the importance of intersectionality.
+Second-wave standpoint theorists and activists in the United States incorporated the related concept of intersectionality to examine oppressions caused by the interactions between social factors such as gender, race, sexuality, and culture.
+Intersectionality became a key concept, explaining how intersecting oppressions contribute to complex power dynamics.
 For example, intersectionality can explain how social factors contribute to divisions of labor in the workforce.
 Though intersectionality was developed to consider social and philosophical issues, it has been applied in a range of academic areas like higher education, identity politics, and geography.